 The financial statements of Eurobank Ergasias S.A. are available from its head office: 8 Othonos Street, 105 57, Athens, Greece, and from its website at www.eurobank.gr.

 16. SUBSEQUENT EVENTS

-The notes were amended in March 2020 by increasing or decreasing the original aggregate nominal amount of the notes.
-The Class B1, Class B2 and Class C1 were cancelled and new notes issued.
+The notes were amended on 5 March 2020 by increasing or decreasing the original aggregate nominal amount of the notes.
+The maturity date was amended to 31 December 2035.